QualiTorque/qualitorque.github.io/docs/governance/cost-tracking/configuring-cost-aws.md

    4. Enter an __External ID__ of your choosing.
 The External Id will be used to validate the Consumer of the ARN Role. __Keep note of the external ID as you will need it later in the configuration step__.
    5. In __Next:Permissions__, select the policy you have just created in step 1 for cost exploration permission.
    6. Click __Next__.
-   7. Enter a __Role Rame__ or role name suffix to help you identify the purpose of this role or use AWS defined Name.
+   7. Enter a __Role Name__ or role name suffix to help you identify the purpose of this role or use AWS defined Name.
    8. Click __Create Role__.
    9. (Optional) Enter a __Description__ for the new role.
    10. Review the role and then click __Create role__.
 Keep note of the role ARN as you will need it later in the configuration step.